• 25 Mar, 2026

 Caption: Weeks into the crossing, the landscape rarely changed, but the strain steadily increased.

 They had entered the high interior plateau.
-The slope upward was so gradual it was almost invisible, but the altitude was real.
-Breathing became slightly heavier.
-Sleep became lighter.
-Even inside the tent, rest felt incomplete.
+The slope upward was gradual but the altitude was real.
+Breathing became heavier and sleep became lighter.

 Each morning required discipline.
 Fuel had to be used carefully to melt snow for water.
-Gloves stiff from the previous day had to be warmed slowly to prevent tearing.
-Boots had to be checked for ice buildup.
-A single cracked binding on a ski could end the journey.
+Boots were checked for ice buildup.
+A cracked ski binding could end the expedition.

-Once harnessed, they leaned forward into the weight of their sledges and began moving again.
+Once harnessed they leaned forward and began moving again.

 Whiteout Days

-In a whiteout, depth perception fails.
-The surface looks flat even when small ridges or depressions lie ahead.
-Movement becomes cautious.
+In a whiteout depth perception disappears.
 Navigation depends entirely on compass and discipline.

 The Mental Shift

-After a month on the ice, time lost meaning.
-There were no weekends, no visual milestones, no outside updates.
-Only the repetition of effort.
+After a month on the ice time lost meaning.
+There were no visual milestones and no outside contact.

 3. The Breaking Point on the Polar Plateau